 - Learn to take a direct hit.
 Until you are CEO, you have someone else to absorb some of the shock of a poor strategic decision or an operational problem.
 For CEOs, the shock absorber is gone.
 No one else can share the blame for poor performance.
 To get a sense of this, make sure you are taking personal responsibility for key, high-profile initiatives.
 Can you own the work without micromanaging it?
 Can you take the hits rather than looking for cover?

 - Learn how to work with a board of directors.
 Few CEO candidates understand board dynamics, so start learning now by taking leadership roles on boards of local nonprofits.
 Ask your boss or mentor to help you gain a corporate board post where you can use your expertise, but also gain new experience and perspectives.
 And if you are on the short list of potential CEOs for your company, find ways to get to know individual board members: work with them on committee projects, play host when they visit your site, join them on trips to other company locations, ask for a walk-through of their own business.
 Understanding different board members’ experiences, perspectives and personalities will give you insight into the demands facing the CEO.

 Ready to Take the Next Step?

-Prepare yourself for C-suite challenges and get ready to become CEO with our leadership trainings for senior leaders of functions, departments, or business units: Leading for Organizational Impact or Leading Across the Organization.
+Prepare yourself for C-suite challenges and get ready to become CEO with our leadership trainings for senior executives.
+We offer Leading for Organizational Impact, tailored to the challenges of top leaders of functions, departments, regions, and business units; and Leadership at the Peak for those already in the C-suite.